-DEDICATION .- According to notice in our issue of December 13th, the Freedom M. E. Church was dedicated to the service of Almighty God on Sunday, the 16th of December.
+DEDICATION. - According to notice in our issue of December 13th, the Freedom M. E. Church was dedicated to the service of Almighty God on Sunday, the 16th of December.
 We are glad to note this evidence of good taste among us.
-Too little attention is generally paid to architectural taste in our buildings, both public and private.
+Too little attention is generally paid to architectural 3d.
+That the constitution be so amended taste in our buildings, both public and private.
 The influence of good taste is happy in its effect on morals as well as on refinement.
 The crection of so perfect and beautiful a building is therefore a cause for general congratulation.
 It is a gift to the community, and offers just cause for praise to the persons interested.
 The building is 38 by 54, with a tower at south west corner 12 feet square at base and 84 feet high.
-The style of architecture adopted is the Romanesque, peculiarly well adapted to churches located among our mountains .----We have earefully examined the workmanship which has been faithfully executed according to designs made by J. M. Grier, Esq., Architect, of Philadelphia.
-It was built by W. C. Vines, Esq., a citizen of our town, and is a pertinent refutation of the necessity of going abroad for builders when 105 years. we have among us those so able and skill-
+The style of architecture adopted is the Romanesque, peculiarly well adapted to churches located among our mountains .-We have earefully examined the workmanship which has been faithfully executed according to designs made by J. M. Grier, Esq., Architect, of Philadelphia.
+It was built by W. C. Vines, Esq., a citizen of our town, and is a pertinent refutation of the necessity of going abroad for builders when we have among us those so able and skilladopted.
+The election of officers being the order of the evening, the following persons were elected to fill the respective offi ces during the ensuing year: